tstockwell/TermSatNet/ReRite.Wiki/LucidExpressions/existential-graphs.md

 The parentheses visually group elements together in a way that's similar to existential graphs.

 ### Sheet Of Assertion
-The level-0 structure in EG is usually the *Sheet Of Assertion*, which is just a conjunction of graphs.
+The top-level structure in EG is the *Sheet Of Assertion*, which is just a conjunction of graphs, that represent the axioms of a system.

 In OpenEG, the SOA is written like so...

     ((graph-1, graph-2, graph-3, ...))